← Back to Ekantik 500 · Pre-commitment artifact · Published before any investor capital deployment · Save as PDF →

 Witness & Verification

-The named witness for this protocol is Manish Dharod, who holds authority over: modification approvals (Article IV), breach tier classifications (Article VI), and Stage-1 resumption events (T2 / T3).
+The named witness for this protocol is Manish Dharod, who holds authority over: modification approvals (Article IV), breach tier classifications (Article VI), Stage-1 resumption events (T2 / T3), and overlay-rule lockings (Article VIII).
 The witness signs that protocol was followed; the witness does not endorse the substance of any decision or modification.

 Signatures & Lock